Loan Repayment Frequently Asked Questions

 National Student Loan Data Systems (NSLDS)

 The NSLDS is the U.S. Department of Education's central data warehouse for student aid.
-It receives data from schools, agencies that guaranty loans, the Direct Loan program, the Pell Grant program, and other U.S. Department of Education programs.
+It receives data from schools, agencies that guarantee loans, the Direct Loan program, the Pell Grant program, and other U.S. Department of Education programs.
 The NSLDS provides a centralized, integrated view of Title IV loans and Pell Grants that are tracked through their entire cycle, from aid approval through closure.

 All U.S. colleges and universities are required to report enrollment data to the NSLDS on a monthly basis.
 If you are going on to another college or university, the NSLDS is where your lenders will get the information necessary to grant your student deferment.